ArtesOscuras/Dicma.py/README.md

 <br>

 The `-ml` flag will allow you to set the machine learning model.
-You can download this trained models from -> https://fasttext.cc/docs/en/pretrained-vectors.html
+You can download this trained models from -> https://fasttext.cc/docs/en/crawl-vectors.html

-(You need to download the .bin file, the "bin+text", for the lenguage you want.)
+(You need to download the .bin file for the lenguage you want.)

 <br>